Form: A subshrub with a semi-woody base and herbaceous stems.

 Mature Size: 3-6' high and wide.

-Bloom: Repeatedly, throughout summer, usually after monsoon rains start.
+Bloom: Repeatedly, throughout summer, usually after the start of summer rains, or

-Fruit: Slender, tapered, cylindrical pods, 6" long or more,
+Fruit: Slender, arced, cylindrical pods, 6" long or more, containing dark brown

 Stems: No thorns.

-Wildlife: Attracts several species of female sulphur butterflies,
+Wildlife: Attracts several species of sulphur butterflies, small ants, and lizards

 Origin: Arizona, New Mexico, and tropical and subtropical Americas.